with Matt Wright, Founder and CXO

 One year passed by with no sales, time used to nurture relationships and educate the marketplace.
-By the end of it, a few projects came together that generated enough momentum for the team to double to 4 full-time members and again to 8 by next year.
-This is how the wooligans (a combination between “wooly mammoth” and “hooligan”) came to be.
+By the end of it, a few projects came together generating enough momentum for the team to double to four full-time members and again to eight by next year.
+This is how the wooligans—a combination between “wooly mammoth” and “hooligan”—came to be.
 Since then, they’ve also incorporated augmented reality (AR), now branding themselves as an extended reality (XR) content creation studio

 What differentiates MAMMOTH is that we keep our expertise focused on the medium itself.
 While a company that is an expert in training may be incorporating VR or a creative agency may be adding AR to their services, we live and breathe the XR medium all day every day.
 That has empowered us to create a diverse portfolio by combining our expertise with the expertise for our partners to create the ultimate audience experiences.

 You could think MAMMOTH XR’s growth was due to working in an innovative tech field, with a lot of demand.
 Things weren’t as smooth as you imagine, though.

 Indeed, Matt had years of experience in video and web development under his belt, knowing how much time and effort certain types of projects required.
 The hard part was estimating budgets and workloads in a medium no one had experience before:

 We ran into issues and complications that we never anticipated.
 We learned that there were steps that had to be taken on the fly and needed a place to track all of our time and findings.